PayBreak/retailer-integration-guide/_includes/loan_request.md

 > omitting the trailing slash will return a 301 status; the customer will most
 > likely be redirected, but the posted data may be lost.

-### Simple Loan Request
+### Loan Request

-> `checkout_type` 1

-The following code illustrates a typical Simple Loan Request In this example, we are using TestInstall as the Merchant Installation.
-In this example the `order_validity` is set to 2014-01-01T12:00:00+00:00.
+The following code illustrates a typical Loan Request.
+In this example, we are using `TestInstall` as the Merchant Installation.
+In this example the `order_validity` is set to `2014-01-01T12:00:00+00:00`.
 This indicates that the stock will be held, and the order will remain valid, until midday on the 1st January 2014.
 As the order isn't extendable if a decision for credit has not been made before then then, or the customer decides not to continue with their